A Lesson to Learn: STORE Capital Corporation (STOR)

 STOR’s Market Performance

-STOR stocks went up by 3.12% for the week, with a monthly drop of -9.63% and a quarterly performance of -11.54%, while its annual performance rate touched -5.19%.
-The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 2.54% for STORE Capital Corporation.
-The simple moving average for the period of the last 20 days is -3.74% for STOR stocks with a simple moving average of -9.97% for the last 200 days.
+STOR stocks went down by -3.15% for the week, with a monthly drop of -9.16% and a quarterly performance of -10.11%, while its annual performance rate touched -6.99%.
+The volatility ratio for the week stands at 1.67% while the volatility levels for the past 30 days are set at 2.47% for STORE Capital Corporation.
+The simple moving average for the period of the last 20 days is -2.57% for STOR stocks with a simple moving average of -10.60% for the last 200 days.

 Analysts’ Opinion of STOR